quantixed/p063p036/plots/README.md

 - Tracking StayGold-TPD54 INVs `MS124_126` (see below, use `MS124_126_single.R`)
 - Comparison of 12 markers using TrackMate `TrackMateR`
 	- requires XML files adding to `TrackMateR/Data/`
-	- PCA contour similarity and hierarchical clutsreing is done in Igor using `PCASimilarShapes.ipf`
+	- PCA contour similarity and hierarchical clustering is done in Igor using `PCASimilarShapes.ipf`
+	- Example Tracksets produced with `plotDatasetTracks.R`, requires output from `compareDatasets()`.
+	- Distibution of alpha values with `alphaHistograms.R`, requires output from `compareDatasets()`.
 - Exocytosis, relocalization of INVs `MS110_111_114_125`
 - Effect of PEG on exocytosis `MS104_105`
 - Diffusion coefficient from FRAP, control vs dongle `MS130_131`